DreamSpoon/POMster/README.md

 Adjustable sample counts, and sharpen cycles are currently WIP.
 Only 3 and 1 implemented so far, but results are encouraging.

-## Math Shortcuts (boring, but explains the nodes)
+## How It Works
-POMster implements Parallax Occlusion Map (POM) textures by taking advantage of some math shortcuts:
+POMster implements Parallax Occlusion Map (POM) textures by making use of some observations:
 1) Zero Error where POM Height In equals POM Height Out
   - if the displacement height at the UV coordinates before applying POM is the same as the height at the UV coordinates after applying POM, then the amount of error (visual warping) is zero
     - i.e. the displacement height "in" should equal the displacement height "out"